 There should be an agreement between the home district and the receiving district regarding the reporting of PEIMS and attendance data for this student.
 Only one district can report PEIMS data for an individual student.
 If the home district reports these data, it may report this student as being enrolled in the home district, even though the student attends the entire instructional day in the serving/receiving district.
 However, it is possible that the receiving district may report this student in PEIMS, instead of the home district.
-Absences must be reported by the serving district and either submitted to the home district (if responsible for reporting PEIMS data) or entered by the serving district (if responsible for recording student absences and attendance.
+Absences must be reported by the serving district and either submitted to the home district (if responsible for reporting PEIMS data) or entered by the serving district (if responsible for reporting PEIMS data for the student).
+The district that reports PEIMS data is responsible for recording student absences and attendance.

 If the student attends three general education classes and three special education classes, the instructional arrangement/setting would be determined according to which entity reports PEIMS/attendance data for the student.
 If reported by the home district, the instructional arrangement/setting code for this student should be entered as 94, off home campus - self-contained, mild/moderate/severe, regular campus - at least 50% and no more than 60%, (3/6 = 50%) in the attendance accounting system.
 If reported by the receiving district, the instructional arrangement/setting code for this student should be 43, self-contained, mild/moderate/severe, regular campus - at least 50% and no more than 60%, in the attendance accounting system.
+If and no more than 60%, in the attendance accounting system.